susumusakamoto/Project_FIFA_MoneyBall/README.md

 ## The objective and the motive

-The object of this analysis is to get general ideas about the football players a
+Football is one of the largest market in sports.
+In this analysis, I will try to draw the overview of the values of players by sorting countries, leagues, and their age.
+I will also make the linear regression model to predict the values of players.

 ### Three Analysis